Fundamental Programming Structures in Java

 String greeting = "greeting"; int n = greeting.length(); // the number of code units int cpCnt = greeting.codePointCount(0, n); //the true length, that is the number of code points char c = greeting.chatAt(2); // 2nd code unit int cp = greeting.codePointAt(2); //the 2nd code point int i = 0; while(i<n) { //traverse a string cp = greeting.codePointAt(i); if(Character.isSupplementaryCodePoint(cp)){ i += 2; } else { i++; } }

-It is inefficient to concatenate strings with operator +, instead, you should use StringBuilder
+It is inefficient to concatenate strings with operator +, instead, you should use StringBuilder.
+Example

 StringBuilder b = new StringBuilder(); b.append(singleChar); b.append(str); String s = b.toString();